-The only exceptions to the requirement are where a works in kind, material public benefit or dedication of land has been agreed by the Council.
-In such cases, Council will issue a letter confirming that an alternative payment method has been agreed with the applicant.
+The only exceptions to the requirement are where a works in kind or dedication of land has been agreed by Council.
+In such cases, Council will issue a letter confirming that an alternative payment method has been agreed with the developer.